-Three cheeses are paired with dried apricots, dates, olives, toasted pecans, banana chips, roasted red peppers, and crackers.
+Three cheeses from local Amish dairy farm Goot Essa are paired with dried apricots, dates, olives, toasted pecans, roasted red peppers, and crackers.
 These flavors and our wines bring out the best in one another.
 While the entire wine list had something unique to offer as a pairing, we very much liked how our Joi fit the bill.

 In an Italian kitchen, soup is a very personal thing.
 Culinary tradition, deeply rooted, serves more as a series of guidelines than actual rules.
 Pasta Putanesca is a perfect example – we all agree on what it is, and would know it if we saw it, but no two recipes are alike.
 Note: a ‘putana’ may be what your Italian grandmother will call any woman she sees wearing short-shorts, but it actually means ‘prostitute’.
 After a hard day’s work, putanas of old would cook a big batch of pasta, with a sauce comprised of whatever they had on hand, to feed their clients and gaggle of children.
 (We mean no disparagement, you have to respect women whose urge to feed the world is that strong.)